-- · one or more creditors; - the debtor: - the public prosecutor (if this is in the public interest); - prescribed agencies in the case of particular debtors -

-- (a) banks, securities companies, the stock exchange, clearing and guarantee institutions, depository and settlement institutions, insurance and re-insurance companies, pension funds by the OJK; and - (b) an SOE operating in the public interest, the capital of which is owned by the State and not divided into shares (a "Public Interest SOE"), by the minister of finance of the Republic of Indonesia (MoF).
+- one or more creditors; - the debtor; - the Public Prosecutor (if this is in the public interest); - prescribed agencies in the case of particular debtors: - (a) banks, securities companies, stock exchange, clearing and guarantee institutions, depository and settlement institutions, insurance and re-insurance companies, pension fund by the OJK; and - (b) SOE operating for the public interest whose capital is owned by the State and not divided into shares (Public Interest SOE), by the Minister of Finance of the Republic of Indonesia (MoF).

-If the petition is granted, the commercial court will either declare the debtor bankrupt or grant the debtor protection under a provisional PKPU.
+If the petition is granted, the Commercial Court will either declare the debtor bankrupt or grant the debtor protection under a provisional PKPU.

-With respect to D&L proceedings under the ICL, the district court (Pengadilan Negeri) may involuntarily dissolve a company (and appoint a liquidator) if it declares the company dissolved) by rendering a court order, based on an involuntary request from the following parties:
+With respect to D&L Proceedings under the ICL, the District Court (Pengadilan Negeri) may involuntarily dissolve a company (and appoint a liquidator) if it declares the company dissolved by rendering a court order, based upon the involuntary request from the following parties:

-- the Prosecutor's Office on the grounds of public policy; - an interested party due to legal defect in the deed of establishment; or - the shareholders, the board of directors (BOD) or board of commissioners (BOC) on the grounds that the company can no longer continue (eg, the company is inactive/dormant; the majority of the shareholders' whereabouts are no longer known; the general meeting of shareholders (GMS) is unable to adopt a valid resolution due, among other things, to a deadlock between two groups of shareholders each owning 50% of the shares; the assets of the company have decreased/depreciated).
+- the Prosecutor's Office on the grounds public policy; - an interested party due to legal defect in the deed of establishment; - the shareholders, the Board of Directors (BOD) or Commissioners (BOC) on the grounds that the company can no longer continue (eg, the company is inactive/dormant, the majority of the shareholders' whereabouts are no longer known, the General Meeting of Shareholders (GMS) is unable to adopt a valid resolution due, among others, to deadlock of two groups of shareholders each owning 50% of the shares, the assets of the company have decreased/ depreciated).